dbmdz/digitalcollections-blueprints/webapp-springboot-thymeleaf/doc/README-14-Code-Quality.md

 ### Advanced

 In some cases it is necessary to suppress warnings/errors that were found by SpotBugs.
-They can be disabled by using of Java annotations.
+They can be disabled by using Java annotations.
 Here comes a list of possible annotations: